thanhtantran/rkllama/documentation/api/ollama-compatibility.md

 ## Overview

-RKLLAMA now implements an Ollama-compatible API, providing a drop-in interface that matches Ollama's endpoint structure.
-This enables integration with tools and scripts designed for Ollama's API.
+RKLLAMA now implements an Ollama-compatible API, providing an interface that matches key Ollama endpoints.
+This enables integration with many tools and scripts designed for Ollama's API, particularly those using the chat and generate functionality.

 ## Supported Endpoints